reedv/template/essays/frameworks_building-by-rooms.md

   </div>
 </div>
 ```
 I've taken some liberties here and avoided implementing some sub-menu items, but you can see that the code is cleaner and we are able to avoid many of the differently-named class and id tags used in the original code.
-The one that I may have about this particular framework is about its emphasis on using natural language, which is somewhat of a context switch from most programming languages and doesn't always work like you'd expect it to (for example, you can have a "centered container", but need to specify a "center *aligned* menu").
+The one complaint that I may have about this particular framework is about its emphasis on using natural language, which is somewhat of a context switch from most programming languages and doesn't always work like you'd expect it to (for example, you can have a "centered container", but need to specify a "center *aligned* menu").

 With a framework, you get to focus more on *what* it is you want (and testing the results) rather than on how you are going to get there.
 A framework is also a guarantee of a certain degree quality, upgradability and maintainability of an application; Frameworks have been widely tested over years and represent a collective investment in software infrastructure.
 Overall, framework abstractions enable you to add more value per keystroke (or minute) with less of the mental effort, which can now be redirected elsewhere.